 You will study media texts from a range of sources such as audio-visual (TV, film, music video, radio), print (newspapers and magazines, including advertising) and online (gaming, online news, online advertising, streaming).

-Media Studies A-level will teach you how to deconstruct and analyse a media text in the same way as you can a novel, play or poem.
+Media Studies Advanced Level will teach you how to deconstruct and analyse a media text in the same way as you can a novel, play or poem.
 You will also learn how to research academically and compile case studies for analysis.
 This, in turn, leads to rigorous academic writing skills in the shape of essays and presentations on topics such as the representation of women in the media and how music consumption has changed in the online age.

 Through your coursework portfolio (NEA), you will utilise the skills learnt through media analysis in your own media productions.
 You will pitch, plan, create and evaluate media products, based on a choice of brief specified by the exam board.
 These could include making the opening two minutes of a thriller film, a trailer for new TV show launch, a spread of pages for a magazine or even a music video.